 In 2019, SCDNR published the South Carolina State Water Planning Framework (Planning Framework) under the guidance of the Planning Process Advisory Committee (PPAC).
-The Planning Framework describes the process of developing regional water plans, now formerly called River Basin Plans, that will support the development of a new State Water Plan.
-River Basin Plans will be developed for the eight major river basins in the State – Broad, Catawba, Edisto, Pee Dee, Salkehatchie, Saluda, Santee, and Savannah.
+The Planning Framework describes the process of developing regional water plans, now formally called River Basin Plans, that will support the development of a new State Water Plan.
+River Basin Plans will be developed for the eight planning basins in the State – Broad, Catawba, Edisto, Lower Savannah-Salkehatchie, Pee Dee, Saluda, Santee, and Upper Savannah.
 To support the development of the River Basin Plans, hydrologic models have been developed for both the State’s surface water and groundwater resources and will be used along with water demand projections to assess current and future water availability in the State.

 Frequently asked questions about the new State Water Planning Framework and River Basin Planning Activities can be found here.